 One of the most common defects at old Minneapolis and Saint Paul houses is a missing cleanout plug in the floor drain.
 When we find this during a Truth In Sale of Housing Evaluation in Minneapolis, it’s actually a required repair item.
 A missing cleanout plug can allow hazardous sewer gas into the home and often indicates a clogged floor drain.
 To learn why and how, read on.

 Every plumbing fixture has a trap.
 A plumbing trap prevents foul-smelling sewer gas from entering a home.
 The image below shows a P-trap, which can be found at sinks, showers, and bathtubs.

 The left side of the trap connects to the plumbing fixture, and the right side connects to the sewer.
-The ‘sewer’ side will have sewer gases present, but the water sitting in the bottom of the trap prevents the sewer gases from entering into the house.
+The ‘sewer’ side will have sewer gases present, but the water at the bottom of the trap prevents sewer gases from entering the building.

-The shaded portion shows the trap where water will always sit, which prevents sewer gas from coming in.
+The shaded portion shows the trap where water will always sit, which prevents sewer gas from entering the building.
 When you look at an installed floor drain, all that you typically see is the grill on top; the rest of the drain is always buried in the basement floor.

 - The bottom of the trap is clogged, and someone removed the cleanout plug to allow water to drain directly into the sewer, instead of going through the trap.

 When the cleanout plug is missing it needs to be replaced, and the floor drain may need to be cleaned out or replaced.
 If the drain cannot be cleaned, the entire floor drain needs to be replaced.